bohaigt86/coursera-angularjs/README.md

   AngularJS interpolation replaces expressions in a string with values.

 ## Data Binding
   AngularJS implements two-way data binding.
 The controller(viewmodel) continuously update changes: any changes to the view are immediately reflected in the model, and any changes in the model are propagated to the view.
 The view can be regarded as an instant projection of your model.
-The controller is completedly seperated from the view and unaware of it.
+The controller is completely separated from the view and unaware of it.

   Below shows how to bind the controller to the view.